JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu/README.md

 ## cpu emu host system:

-In typical server fashion cpu_emu binds to all available resident interfaces and lsiten to the inidcated port.
+In typical server fashion cpu_emu binds to all available resident interfaces and listen to the inidcated port.

 ## typical invocation: